PCI QSA Company · PCI DSS-compliant service provider · 12+ years · Fixed pricing available

 Practical and experienced Australian ISO 27001 and ISMS consulting services.
 We will help you to establish, implement and maintain an effective information security management system (ISMS).

-DotSec’s penetration tests are conducted by experienced, Australian testers who understand real-world attacks and secure-system development.
+dotSec’s penetration tests are conducted by experienced, Australian testers who understand real-world attacks and secure-system development.
 Clear, actionable recommendations, every time.

 dotSec stands out among other PCI DSS companies in Australia: We are not only a PCI QSA company, we are a PCI DSS-compliant service provider so we have first-hand compliance experience.

-Web Application Firewalls (WAFs) are critical for protecting web applications and services, by inspecting and filtering out malicious requests before they reach your web servers
+Web Application Firewalls (WAFs) are critical, protecting web apps and services by inspecting and filtering malicious requests before they reach your servers.
+Web page or API, a WAF is your first defence.

 Multi-Factor Authentication (MFA) and Single Sign-On (SSO) reduce password risks, simplify access, letting verified and authorised users reach sensitive systems, services and apps.